CNES/Pandora/docs/source/userguide/plugin.rst

 One of the strengths of Pandora framework is the ability to develop an algorithm and use it as an external plugin.
-This mechanism makes it possible to enrich methods avalaible for each step of Pandora.
+This mechanism makes it possible to enrich methods available for each step of Pandora.

 The following chapters contains all official plugins of Pandora: